Non-Award Graduate Research Students at Melbourne

-To broaden access to student researchers, streamline the process, minimise costs to faculties and graduate schools and to take account of research student visitors to campus for statistical and OH & S purposes, the University has developed a process for students from non-exchange partners to apply as non-award research students.
+To broaden access to student researchers, streamline the process, minimise costs to faculties and to take account of research student visitors to campus for statistical and OH & S purposes, the University has developed a process for students from non-exchange partners to apply as non-award research students.
 To be known as study abroad research, SA-RES, students with an academic willing to act as a supervisor here can come and complete a period of non-award research and pay fees for the privilege or have them waived by the hosting faculty.

 What's on this page

 - Study Abroad Research (SA-RES)

 - When complete;

 - The Process;